I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 However, in our example, we did use low-wattage Barrina LED full spectrum grow lights.
 Each light strip is 24 watts.

 But we also grow them with no problem under Barrina’s 20-watt shop lights.

 We recommend using LED lighting for microgreens because we do not know where any reader lives.
-Here in the northeast U.S., most people will need to supplement with lighting during most of the year to produce good microgreens.
+In the northeast U.S., most people will need to supplement with lighting most of the year to produce good microgreens.

 But by no means do you need expensive grow lights to grow carrot microgreens.

 Get Updates When New Articles are Published